-Even though the type 2 diabetes drug Actos (pioglitazone) has been linked to bladder cancer, heart failure and eye problems, U.S. drug regulators have not issued a recall.
+Even though the type 2 diabetes drug Actos (pioglitazone) increases the risk of bladder cancer, heart failure and eye problems, U.S. drug regulators have issued only safety communications and not a drug recall.

 Instead of implementing an Actos recall, the Food and Drug Administration (FDA) is continuing to closely follow ongoing studies in the United States and abroad.
 The FDA also has released a drug safety announcement that highlights potential Actos dangers.
 The drug was pulled from the market in Germany, France and then India.